 The possession of alcohol by anyone under 21 years of age in a public place or a place open to the public is illegal.
 It is also a violation of law and student rules to possess or consume alcoholic beverages on any of the university's campuses.
-Consequences could result in criminal charges or arrest and/or sanctions by the university.
-The Dean of Students along with university officials are committed to promoting responsible decision-making regarding alcohol and drugs through educational programming, resources, and referrals.
+The consequences could result in criminal charges or arrest and/or sanctions by the university.
+The Director of Student Resiliency, the Assistant Vice President for Student Life and Athletics along with university officials are committed to promoting responsible decision-making regarding alcohol and drugs through educational programming, resources, and referrals.